 What does an Addiction Counselor in South Dakota do?
 What is Their Job Role?

-There has never been a greater societal need for substance abuse counselors than there is today.
+There has never been a greater societal need for mental health substance abuse counselors than there is today.
 Such counselors work in community addiction centers, hospitals, prisons and other facilities, helping those battling drug and/or alcohol addiction retain sobriety.
 The federal Bureau of Labor Statistics forecasts healthy job growth in the field, with an estimated 23 percent growth rate over the next decade.
 The median pay for substance abuse counselors was $43,300 per year as of May, 2017.

 The South Dakota Board of Addiction and Prevention Professionals, known as BAPP, based in Sioux Falls, oversees eligibility and certification requirements for substance abuse counselors in the state.
 BAPP is a state office operating under the auspices of the South Dakota Department of Social Services.

 South Dakota Licensing & Certifications for Associates & Independent Counselors

 South Dakota offers two levels of counselor: Certified Addiction Counselor (CAC) and Licensed Addiction Counselor (LAC).
 The latter requires a master’s degree in a human services-related field.
 Once licensed, a LAC may practice privately, which is not an option for the CAC counselor.

 South Dakota does not require CAC level candidates to have earned a degree, but higher education is always helpful in the job market.
 The minimum CAC educational requirement is one year of fulltime addiction-related coursework from a BAPP-approved institution of higher learning.
 The 27 hour minimum of this special coursework must include one three-hour course in these subjects:

 - Introductory course in alcohol use and abuse

 - Introductory course on drug use and abuse